Analysis of [18F]FDOPA PET data

 Graphical analysis with reference tissue input

-The slope of reference tissue MTGA (Patlak plot) is a function of k2 and k3:
+In case of the reference tissue input, the slope of the Patlak plot Kiref is a function of k2 and k3:

-The effect of competing amino acids in the brain is cancelled out from Kiref results.
+The effect of competing amino acids in the brain is cancelled out from Kiref results, because the competition affects similarly the reference region and the region of interest (ROI).

 Standardized uptake value (SUV)